 - Provide verification of meeting standards set by sponsoring state or agency. - Complete required fire inspection documentation, if the program is not located at a school attendance center. - Sign a policy statement on discipline.
-A copy of this statement is included in the Forms section of this handbook, and your signed copy will be a part of the provider agreement with DCF. - Charge families receiving the DCF subsidy no more than private pay families.
-Providers can, however, have sliding fee scales applicable to all parents or offer discounts that may reduce the cost of care. - Maintain facilities that meet or exceeds minimum standards required for the provider type. - Notify the DCF provider enrollment staff when any of the following occur: - Operational changes (e.g., name change, address, telephone numbers, ownership, type of facility, hours of operation, rate changes or specialized services available for a child with disabilities) - Staff changes including volunteers - Change in status with the sponsoring State or agency - Maintain confidentiality of any information received regarding child care subsidy cases.
+A copy of this statement is included in the Forms section of this handbook, and your signed copy will be a part of the provider agreement with DCF. - Maintain facilities that meet or exceeds minimum standards required for the provider type. - Notify the DCF provider enrollment staff when any of the following occur: - Operational changes (e.g., name change, address, telephone numbers, ownership, type of facility, hours of operation, rate changes or specialized services available for a child with disabilities) - Staff changes including volunteers - Change in status with the sponsoring State or agency - Maintain confidentiality of any information received regarding child care subsidy cases.
 A family's child care subsidy benefit amount is confidential information.
 A family may choose to disclose this information for rate negotiation purposes.